-A Conceptual Understanding Procedure, or CUP, is a teaching procedure designed to aid development of understanding of concepts that students find difficult.
-They have been developed in a physics context but could be equally designed for other areas of study such as chemistry, mathematics or biology.
+A Conceptual Understanding Procedure, or CUP, is a teaching procedure designed to assist students to develop or consolidate their understanding of difficult concepts.
+The problems provided have been developed in a physics context but the procedure could be equally adapted for use in other areas of study such as chemistry, mathematics or biology.

-They are constructivist in approach, i.e.they are based on the belief that students construct their own understanding of concepts by expanding or modifying their existing views.
-The procedure also reinforces the value of cooperative learning and encouragesthe individual student to play ís an active role in their own learning.
+They are constructivist in approach, i.e. they are based on the belief that students construct their own understanding of concepts by expanding or modifying their existing views.
+The procedure also reinforces the value of collaborative learning as it encourages students to share ideas and to reflect on and analysis the ideas of others.
+This procedure promotes students to play an active role in their own learning.

-CUPs are set in real-world rather than idealised situations.
-For example, in the study of motion, students are expected to qualitativelyconsider the friction between objects moving relative to one another, air resistance, and energy losses to the surroundings, etc. rather than assume they are working in an idealised situation that models friction as negligible.
-CUPs were developed in 1996 by Pam Mulhalland Brian McKittrickfrom the Faculty of Education, and David Millsand Susan Feterisof the Department of Physics, (now School of Physics) at Monash University).
+CUP problems are set in the 'real-world' rather than idealised or contrived situations so they encourage the learner to explore authentic contexts.
+For example, in the CUP's study of motion, students are expected to qualitatively consider; the friction between objects moving relative to one another, air resistance, and energy losses to the surroundings.
+They should not expect to assume that they are working in an idealised world where friction should be considered to be negligible.
+CUPs were developed in 1996 by Pam Mulhall and Brian McKittrick from the Faculty of Education, and David Mills and Susan Feteris of the Department of Physics, (now School of Physics) at Monash University.

-Master copies of both A4 and A3 sheets are provided in Adobe Acrobat format.
-(The Acrobat Reader is available free on the Web.)
-These are suitable for senior high school and first year university/college.
+Master copies of both A4 and A3 problem sheets are provided in Adobe Acrobat (.pdf) format.
+(Acrobat Reader is available free on the Web.)
+These are suitable for senior high school, college or first year university students and may be copied and distributed for educational purposes without changes.

 |1.
 Driving to Hilary's||A4 sheet, A3 sheet||Displacement, velocity and acceleration in 1-D.|